AtharvKasar04/stored-xss-demo-CS-MiniProject/README.md

 ---

-🚀 This project was built for a Cyber Security assignment to understand real-world web vulnerabilities.
+🚀 This project was built for a Cyber Security assignment (Mini Project) to understand real-world web vulnerabilities.